 That was a very radical message at that time.
 The Jews then believed lepers and sick people were cursed of God due to a problem of sin somewhere in the family line.
 Unlike Jesus, today, the Church tends to follow along with the status quo patterns of society.

 Jesus constantly upset the status quo.
 He did not just accept ideas because political leaders or religious leaders made claims.
 He did not follow status-quo patterns.
 He was willing to challenge his local political leaders if and when they became unethical and Jesus associated with lepers, prostitutes and other people that the system had rejected.

 Jesus eschewed the typical opinions and patterns of the status quo system.

 Tired of having their corruption pointed out and their profits decreased, the political leaders of Israel had it in for Jesus.
-Jesus was officially sentenced to a criminal's death by Jews prior to the official sentence of death administered by the Romans.
+Jesus was officially sentenced to a criminal's death by Jewish religious-political leaders prior to the official sentence of death administered by the Romans.
 The Sanhedrin ruled over both spiritual and political decisions.
 In handing Jesus over to Pontius Pilat, the Sanhedrin stated the following: